Skip to content

 Getting Started with Ollama

-Install Ollama and run LLMs locally — chat from the terminal, desktop app, or REST API on your AMD Ryzen™ AI
+Install Ollama and run LLMs locally — chat from the terminal, desktop app, or REST API.

 Overview